-You can also verify this installation by using the administrative console to open the properties of the application server which contains the samples.
-Select MDBSamples and click uninstall.
+You can also verify this by using the administrative console to open the properties of the application server which contains the samples, selecting "MDBSamples" and clicking "uninstall".

-Error message: SECJ0237E: One or more vital LTPAServerObject configuration attributes are null or not available after enabling security and starting the application server.
+SECJ0237E: One or more vital LTPAServerObject configuration attributes are null or not available

-This error message can result from selecting LTPA as the authentication mechanism, but not generating the LTPA keys.
-The LTPA keys encrypt the LTPA token.
+The most likely cause of this error is that LTPA is selected as authentication mechanism but the LTPA keys have not been generated.
+The LTPA keys are used for encrypting the LTPA token.